zeruniverse/Password-Manager/README.md

 + You are done!
 + Remember your password to login.
 No one can recover your data if you lose that!

-## Copyright
-Jeffery Zhao
-License: MIT (A copy of license is attached in src folder)
-The copyright for Crypto-JS and Bootstrap are reserved by their authors.

 ##About Upgrade
 This version is NOT compatible with any previous versions.
 To switch to new version:
 + Open your old password manager and take a screenshot of all your accounts and passwords.